eviepk12/eviepk12.github.io/_posts/2023-6-23-Rainbow-Fighters-of-the-Archipelago.md

 1. The importance of mass based cultural and social work : The masses are the makers of history, and through the masses alone can we change history.
 We won't change anything through useless slogans of "liberation" and "acceptance" if we don't actually go down with the masses and unite with them in our unified struggle for freedom.
 2. Lies of peaceful reformist politics
     : Liberal politics would like to make us believe that "revolutions" are a barbaric and evil method of change, and to peacefully reform society is the best way forward.
-Where was this peaceful loving mentality when we were getting murdered in cold blood with the pretense of "gay panic"? where was this reform loving heart when we asked for respect and rights as a human being as we were dying of aids left out to rot and die in a horror population control of the undesirables?
+Where was this peaceful loving mentality when we were getting murdered in cold blood with the pretense of the "gay panic"? where was this reform loving heart when we asked for respect and rights as a human being as we were dying of aids left out to rot and die in a victorian-esque population control of the undesirables?
 Liberation is to fight, not to beg.
 3. No compromises for our rights
     : Contemporary queer liberal politics lacks the militancy in preserving our rights as human beings, as much as they preach the world on their "uncompromising stance" for our rights, the last few years have showed up how bullshit that is.
-The queer movement in the US is struggling to preserve their humanity while reactionary legislators take away their rights left and right without a single thing to worry about.
+The queer movement in the US is struggling to preserve their humanity while reactionary legislators take away their dignity left and right without repercussion.
 The existence of the New People's Army and it's ability to protect the queer rights of its fighters and peoples have showed us how important militant revolutionary politics is.
 No compromises for our rights!.

 A better world is possible, and pessimistic egotism will not get us there.
 A world where queers would be accepted for who they are, as a human being, as a friend.
 This world is possible for us to attain, we know this as a fact...